 Opening accounts with creditors that report to the business credit reporting agencies can be helpful.
 But it’s critical that you manage your accounts well.
 Otherwise, the business credit accounts you establish might work against you.

 First, you always want to pay on time.
-Should you pay your accounts late, your business credit scores could suffer damage.
+If you pay your accounts late, your business credit scores could be damaged.
 Next, it’s essential not to overutilize your business credit card limits.
 If the balance-to-limit ratio on your business credit cards climbs too high, your business credit score might decline under specific scoring models.

 Just like bad credit scores can hinder your approval odds when you apply for personal financing, the same is true of business credit scores.
 Low credit scores signal that you (or your company) represent a higher risk to potential lenders.
 And if you do qualify for financing with a poor credit rating, lenders may offer you less attractive borrowing terms, such as higher interest rates and lower loan amounts.

 4. Monitor your business credit reports